vijaya-bhargavi/EnAccentDetection/README.md

 │   └── label_encoder.pkl          # Pickled LabelEncoder for class decoding
 ├── requirements.txt               # Python dependencies
 └── README.md                      # Project description (this file)

+* Currently the model achieves accuracy of 83%
+* Sample ouputs are also attached
 ```

 ---